bhavishjan/bhavishjan.github.io/README.md

 If you’re here, feel free to explore.
 If something doesn’t work, just assume it’s a “feature.

+### Credit
+This website templete is originally build by Jehangeer Aswani (https://github.com/aswanijehangeer).

 ### License

 This project is licensed under the [GPL version 3](https://www.gnu.org/licenses/gpl-3.0-standalone.html) - see the [LICENSE](LICENSE.md) file for details.